teamsixzero/website2/src/projects/ftsy.md

   <div class="project-content_copy">
     <h2 class="h4">Before we begin</h2>
     <p>Our first priority was to gain a deep understanding of how potential FTSY users went about shopping for shoes online.
 We wanted to learn what worries them, what they like or dislike, and what makes a good shopping experience.
 We also needed to know how well the existing FTSY app performed.</p>
     <p>To do this, we did 5 individual user testing sessions.
-During the interviews, we dug deep and figured out what each person’s vision of a great shopping experience looked liked and got each person to try the FTSY app.
+During the interviews, we dug deep and figured out what each person's vision of a great shopping experience looked liked and got each person to try the FTSY app.
 The thoughts and insights they shared were invaluable.</p>
     <p>We used the findings from these sessions as the foundation for our redesign.</p>
   </div>
   <div class="project-content_image project-content_image--full-width">